wpmetabox/docsv2/docs/tutorials/create-subscription-form-connect-to-mailchimp.md

 ![Newly created post type appears in the menu](https://i.imgur.com/jjokucc.png)

-## Step 2: Create a subscription form
+## 2. Creating a subscription form

 I’m going to add two basic custom fields for a subscription form: **Name** and **Email**.

 Besides, to save the database space, I will use the name which is submitted into the form for the post title, and the email for the post content.
-So, the ID of the Name field will be post_title, and the ID of the Email field will be post_content which are two default IDs in WordPress for title and post content.
+So, the ID of the Name field will be post_title, and the ID of the Email field will be `post_content` which are two default IDs in WordPress for title and post content.

 Go to **Meta Box > Custom Fields > Add New**.
 Then choose the field type as **Text** for both Name and Email fields.